 - Earn up to $24 an hour as an established waste water treatment plant operator.

 - Train for just two years with combined work on-the-job and in the classroom, totalling over 6,000 hours.

 - Begin a rewarding career with no student debt--in fact, you’ll get paid to attend classes!

-Must be physically able to perform the trade and have a valid driver's license.
+You must be at least 18-years-old, possess a high school diploma or equivalent, be able to physically perform the trade, handle loud noises and have a valid driver’s license.

 Get Started as a Wastewater Treatment Plant Operator Apprentice

 You should apply directly to participating employers.
 Entry requirements vary by employer.
 Typically a WI DNR certification is required to apply for the job or you must take the WI DNR certification exam within the first six months of employment.